In this article:

 2. Add the apple cider vinegar and mix the solution again.

-3. Add the active microorganisms and stir gently to combine the ingredients well.
+3. Add the Active Microorganisms and stir gently to combine the ingredients well.

 Application: